citelao/sensible/_coffee_shop/5-hackme.md

     title: Conclusion
 ---

 Yes, there are hackers who want to steal your money.
-In [the last section]({{site.baseurl}}/hackers/), it became clear that hackers target everyone with cheap, *scalable* attacks---attacks that can easily target many, many people or can quickly compromise many people at once.
+In [the last section]({{site.baseurl}}/hackers/), it became clear that hackers target everyone with cheap, *scalable* attacks---attacks that can easily target many, many people---or large-scale attacks---attacks that can quickly compromise many people at once.

 But that still doesn't tell you what types of attacks there are.
 What will a cyber-criminal actually do to compromise your [security]({{site.baseurl}}/security/)?

 Unfortunately, the quick answer is, "we don't really know."

-That's not completely fair---we have a ton of good information and empirical ways to [stay safe]({{site.baseurl}}/overall/)---but there's no one measuring the top types of attacks so you can prepare for them.
-Security research can seem really piecemeal.
+That's not completely fair---we have a ton of good information and empirical ways to [stay safe]({{site.baseurl}}/overall/)---but no one is measuring the top types of attacks so you can prepare for them.
+Security research can be really piecemeal.

 ## Bad news: completely classifying attacks is impossible